top of page

 It makes sense.
 If you stop to think about it, people can and do have outlets for their grief and sadness.
 They can talk with friends, family members, spiritual advisors or therapists.
 They can join grief groups where they are able to fully express their emotions, and learn from others who are going through the same thing.
 We have rituals such as funerals where we honor the one who has passed.
 Animals have no such outlet.
 They have to hold it in until it builds up to such a degree that it comes out in one way or the other.
 Nightmares, PTSD, high anxiety, physical illness, and acting out are some examples of this.

-In working with her 4 boy cats, what I uncovered was that they were very angry — and their anger actually stemmed from grief.
+In working with her 4 boy cats, what I uncovered was that they were extremely angry — and that their anger actually stemmed from grief.
 In my first session with them, I found that there was one rather stoic “good boy”, but the rest were acting out and triggering each other — particularly one who the client had rightly suspected might be the ringleader of this activity.
 I spoke with the cats and heard each one out as to what they had been feeling.
 The “ringleader” almost immediately said “I’m so MAD that Mark died and left us.
 Yes, he had been sick before but he always got better and it was such a shock when he actually passed away.
 I actually didn’t think that would happen because he had always bounced back and I thought we were all helping him to heal.”
 This cat was literally “pissed off” and didn’t have any outlet for his grief, and he started spraying out of pure frustration.
 Two others had joined in and it became almost a game to see who could top each other.
-This went on for months before I was called.
+This went on for months before I was contacted.

-Our first time together ended up being like a therapy session as I let them all finally be heard.
-They talked about how much time they had spent sitting on lying on Mark and being of comfort to him while he endured rounds of chemotherapy.
+The cats talked about how much time they had spent sitting on lying on Mark and being of comfort to him while he endured rounds of chemotherapy.
 The love they had felt for this man was profound, and their grief was as well.

 bottom of page